Graduate Students

 Attia Khan

-Bio: Attia Khan, MBBS, MSPH, PhD (Candidate), is the recipient of the 2015-2016 LaMarsh Student Leadership Award.
-Attia is in her third year of doctoral studies in the Department of Health Policy and Equity, at the Faculty of Health at York University.
-Under Dr. Nazilla Khanlou’s supervision her doctoral research examines the significance of resilience in promoting and sustaining mental health in first generation immigrant youth.
-As a LaMarsh Student Leader she will be engaging graduate and undergraduate students in a range of research focused activities including workshops, talks and seminars.
-Research topic: Resilience and mental health among immigrant youth.
+Bio: Attia Khan, MBBS, MSPH, PhD completed her doctoral studies in the Department of Health Policy and Equity, Faculty of Health at York University under Dr. Nazilla Khanlou’s supervision.
+Her doctoral research examined the significance of resilience, self-esteem and ethnic identity in promoting and sustaining mental health in first generation and Canadian born Pakistani immigrant youth.
+She has been a recipient of the Lillian Meighen Wright Maternal-Child Health Graduate Scholarship, LaMarsh Graduate Student Leadership Award, and Ontario Graduate Scholarship.

 Andrea Mazzocchi